 Disclosure: I have included affiliate links to some of the products in this post.
 This means if you click through and end up making a purchase I will get a small commission.
 Thank you in advance for supporting The Professional Hobo.

-On the not-so-bright-side, traveling can also be a time when you generate a lot of trash and where your eco friendly best of intentions take a hit.
+Traveling can be a time when you generate a lot of trash and where your eco-friendly best of intentions take a hit.
 Think long flights, ready-to-eat meals, plastic bottles, travel-size shampoos, and the like.

 But traveling doesn’t have to be waste and plastic-intensive.
 Below we’ll explore some everyday travel essentials that are a better choice for the planet and its creatures, and that you may not have necessarily considered.

-To be clear, I’m not blaming anyone for their habits.
-Those experiences in Vietnam, Panama, and Thailand?
-They could have been common practices dating back to a time when garbage was biodegradable and thus litter wasn’t an issue.
-When education and infrastructure is lacking, people don’t know better, until it’s an evident problem, as it now is.
+When education and infrastructure are lacking, people don’t know better, until it’s an evident problem, as it now is.
 And as travelers, it’s our responsibility to minimize our impact and not contribute further to existing problems.

 Here are some other ways to make a Positive Impact While Traveling, by NovelExcursion.

 Beyond the ecological dilemma of whether or not to travel (which is beyond the scope of this article), there are concrete choices you can make that will significantly enhance your eco-score.
 The first one is to look inside your home.

 When thinking about going abroad, it’s easy to get overwhelmed with all the options, products, and in-case-of items.
 And for many people, the knee-jerk reaction is often to buy new (specially tailored) products to prepare for their trip.